network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 bottleneck of the path between client and server has its buffer filled up entirely, without generating DoS-like traffic patterns (e.g., intentional UDP flooding).
-This creates a realistic traffic mix representative of what a typical user’s network experiences in normal operation.
+This creates a realistic traffic mix representative of what a typical user's network experiences in normal operation.

 Finally, as end-user usage of the network evolves to newer protocols and congestion control algorithms, it is important that the working conditions also can evolve